Surgical Case Library

 Endocrine

-Encapsulated Medullary thyroid Microcarcinoma
+Encapsulated Medullary Thyroid Microcarcinoma.

-<p><strong>Medullary thyroid carcinoma (MTC) is a rare neuroendocrine tumor that arises from parafollicular ca...
+<p style="text-align: justify;"><strong>Medullary thyroid carcinoma (MTC) is a rare neuroendocrine tumor that ...

 Medullary thyroid microcarcinoma is a rare entity with limited data on natural history and optimal management strategies.